-The death toll from a landslide in the central Philippines has risen to 29, police said yesterday, as rescuers frantically dug for survivors of the latest tragedy in the storm-hit nation.
+The death toll from a landslide in the central Philippines has risen to 29, police said on Friday, as rescuers frantically dug for survivors of the latest tragedy in the storm-hit nation.

 The rescue effort came as the nation was still reeling from Typhoon Mangkhut, whose toll hit 95 dead on Thursday, mostly from a massive landslide in the country's mountainous north.

 Rescuers on Cebu have pulled 29 corpses from the debris, the Philippine National Police said, as people living in homes spared from the landslide were evacuated as a precaution.

 Hundreds of police, firemen, and specialists using heavy equipment were looking for about 50 people, provincial disaster office spokesman Julius Regner told AFP.

 Authorities are not sure whether the limestone quarry near the slide-hit area contributed to the disaster, but they have ordered a temporary 15-day halt to quarry operations around the country as a precaution.

 Environment Secretary Roy Cimatu told a press conference the government will conduct a national review "to determine the safety of quarry operation areas, most especially the surrounding communities."